Zeelgabriels/requirement-analysis/README.md

    - Maintain booking selection if payment fails
    - Offer alternative payment methods when primary method fails

-**Acceptance Criteria Success Metrics:**
-- Payment success rate > 99%
-- Checkout completion time < 60 seconds
-- User satisfaction score > 4.5/5 for checkout experience

-### Sample bullet checklists for Acceptance Criteria _required for QA testers and dev teams.
+### Sample bullet checklists for Acceptance Criteria - _required for QA testers and dev teams._

 **Feature:** As a Guest, I want to book a property and pay for it securely so that I can reserve my stay.